pavel-macovschi/checkbox-beautifier/README.md

 - `shadow` — Add shadow from the outer box border, If you want shadow to be disabled just set value to `none`.
 Default value is set to `0 0 4px lightgray`

 - `areGrouped` — If you need a group of checkboxes that will be triggered with a master checkbox.
 Default value is set to `false`.
-Also you need to specify which checkbox will be master and which are will be as slaves using css class.
+Also you need to specify which checkbox will be master and which are will be slaves using css class.
 You can find out more in demo-slide.html file.

 ### Classic checkbox type `options` is an object literal with the following options: